Literature: The Annals of the Chosen

 - Photographic Memory: The Scholar can remember anything true he's been told.
 If he forgets something and has to be reminded of it, it's clearly false, so he's indirectly a Living Lie Detector as well.

 - Poke the Poodle: The Thief is required to commit three thefts a day—but there's no lower limit to the value of the stolen items.
+Also, nothing prevents the Thief to return the stolen items post-theft.

 - Power Perversion Potential: The Swordsman in an obvious manner, the Leader through a massive aversion of Mind Over Manners.